 Honey is resource collected and utilised by humans in almost every civilisation across the world for thousands of years with most of us using it daily; but what is it about honey that makes it such a valuable resource?

-Honey, good quality honey, is anti-bacterial, anti-inflammatory and steeped in antioxidants, good on our insides and outsides.
+Honey, good quality honey, has many health benefits, is anti-bacterial, anti-inflammatory and steeped in antioxidants, good on our insides and outsides.

 Note: The best kind of honey to use is raw, local and sustainable.
 Not the squeezy kind in a bottle shaped like a bear, although that is fun and is still nice to use with your porridge.